tanazmolapour/guides/fMRI_preprocessing.md

 # fMRI preprocessing
 This is a tutorial giving an overview of an fMRI preprocessing pipeline developed by GG and members of the O’Doherty lab.
 It is based on Nipype workflow, and uses an ICA-based approach for data cleaning.
+The script is available [here](https://github.com/giogen/fMRI-preprocessing-pipeline).

 ## Dependencies
 The pipeline is a shell script which means that it can be run remotely with minimised dependencies.
 The pipeline relies, however, on installs of: